vitor-belim/react-nodejs/README.md

 ## Ideas for the future

 - Paginate likes?
-- When searching for tags, define colors and highlight them in the posts
 - Add autofocus in forms.
 - Restyle the client:
     - Side bar as black